Skip to main content

 If several go or no-go checks are still unresolved, take that as a delay signal.
 Fix the structure first, then elect.

 If your ownership structure may change, do not assume an S election is the default long-term fit.
-S corporation vs C corporation is a tax-treatment choice, so compare ownership and tax constraints before committing.
+Compare the ownership rules and tax tradeoffs before you commit.
 A side-by-side review like The S-Corp Election vs. C-Corp: A Tax Comparison for US-Based Agencies can help you pressure-test that choice early.
-This pairs well with our guide on When Should a Freelancer Upgrade from Sole Proprietor to an LLC?.

 Before you file, confirm four packets in order: entity baseline, eligibility, filing, and operations.
 A complete Form 2553 alone may not be enough if these records do not align.